For Vitamin B12 Deficiency - B12 Nutritional Deficiency - Weight Control - Pernicious Anemia - Schilling Test

 Long-term studies in animals to evaluate carcinogenic potential have not been done.
 There is no evidence from long-term use in patients with pernicious anemia that cyanocobalamin is carcinogenic.
 Pernicious anemia is associated with an increased incidence of carcinoma of the stomach, but this is believed to be related to the underlying pathology and not to treatment with cyanocobalamin.

-Pregnancy Category C. Adequate and well-controlled studies have not been done in pregnant women.
+Pregnancy recommendation: compatible.
+Adequate and well-controlled studies have not been done in pregnant women.
 However, vitamin B12 is an essential vitamin and requirements are increased during pregnancy.
 Amounts of vitamin B12 that are recommended by the Food and Nutrition Board, National Academy of Science-National Research Council for pregnant women (4 mcg daily) should be consumed during pregnancy.

 Vitamin B12 appears in the milk of nursing mothers in concentrations that approximate the mother's vitamin B12 blood level.